 Working with an injury lawyer in Piccadilly Circus

 Picture the scene… It’s Sunday afternoon and you’ve just enjoyed a long lunch at your favourite city pub.
-Instead of returning home, you and your dining companions decide to take an after-meal stroll, perhaps along a riverside path.
+Instead of returning home, you and your dining companions decide to take an after-meal stroll.
 It’s a lovely day and all is going well until you approach someone with a dog.
 You wisely decide to give the dog a wide berth but, to your horror, the animal runs over to you and gives you nasty bite on your upper thigh.

 What steps to take before contacting an injury lawyer?

 You’ll have three years after any dog biting incident to take action against an aggressive canine’s owner, and while it will be wise not to leave it that long before seeking out the services of an injury lawyer in Piccadilly Circus, you might wish to do a few things before taking action, provided of course you have made sure you have enough evidence in place to make a claim.
 Call the police or your local council for a start.
 The dog that bit you could be a danger to the public.
 If it caused you harm, imagine what it could do to a young child.
 If you didn’t get any details from the owner of the dog, hand the relevant authorities the photo you took.

 Who will pay your compensation?